ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.11.0-open-v9.30.0}

 Pipeline-run name can be customized
-:   Its now possible to use custom names for pipeline-run name.
+:   It's now possible to use custom names for pipeline-run name.
 Customized pipeline-run name can be provided using environment property `pipeline-display-name`

 Custom finish stages for promotion and promotion-validation pipelines :   Added custom finish stages for promotion and promotion validation pipelines, where user provided script can be executed in finish stage for the purpose of cleanup.
 This works similar to finish stages in CI, PR, CD, CC pipelines